kfjahnke/envutil/README.md

 format string - the same mechanism as for input is used.

-envutil can also 'mount' images in the supported five projections as input (use --mount ...) - currently, the images have to be cropped symmetrically, meaning that the optical axis is taken to pass through the image center.
-For mounted input, you can specify the horizontal field of view and the projection together with the image filename.
-If the view 'looks at' areas not covered by the mounted image, it's painted black or transparent black for RGBA.
+envutil can also 'mount' images in the supported five projections as input (use --facet ...) - currently, the images have to be cropped symmetrically, meaning that the optical axis is taken to pass through the image center.
+For facet input, you must specify the horizontal field of view and the projection together with the image filename, and additionally three Euler angles (yaw, picth, roll) defining the orientation of the facet.
+If the view 'looks at' areas not covered by the facet image, it's painted black or transparent black for images with alpha channel.

 envutil can also produce image series.
 The individual images are all created from the same environment, but the horizontal field of view